What Happens After a Laparoscopy?

 - You should rest on the day of surgery, and then over the next two days, slowly increase activities until you feel back to normal.

-- Take ibuprofen (Advil, Motrin) or Toradol as prescribed by your doctor to treat cramping, and/or Tylenol for pain around the incisions.
+- Take ibuprofen (Advil, Motrin) or Toradol as prescribed by your doctor to treat cramping, and / or Tylenol for pain around the incisions.
+Ask your doctor for the recommended doses.

 - Keep the incision(s) dry for 24 hours (no water on incision); you may shower after that.
 Wash incisions gently with soap and water and pat dry.

-- Leave the dressing or plastic wrap on the incision for 24 hours.
+- Leave the clear adhesive dressing or plastic wrap on the incision for 24 hours.
 You may remove it after that.

-- Begin taking or keep giving any medicine that was prescribed before the surgery or after the surgery (including hormones or birth control pills).
+- Begin taking or keep taking any medicine that was prescribed before or after the surgery (including hormones or birth control pills).

 Our nurse will call you in the next few days to see how you are feeling and to set up a follow-up appointment.